lloyd/node-memwatch/README.md

 ### Heap Diffing

 So far we have seen how `memwatch` can aid in leak detection.
-For leak location, it provides a `HeapDiff` class that takes two snapshots and computes a diff between them.
+For leak isolation, it provides a `HeapDiff` class that takes two snapshots and computes a diff between them.
 For example:

 ```javascript